 Horrified, Wendy backs up down the hallway and flees in the opposite direction to the left.
 The camera focuses long enough on a door number at the end of the hall that we're able to see it could be either 107 or 101.

-On the level below the one where Wendy sees the frightening vision, where suite 3 would be, is just beyond the double door at the hall's end.
+As seen in the screengrab above, tn the level below the one where Wendy sees the frightening vision, where Suite 3 would be, is just beyond the double door at the hall's end.

 592 LS Jack.
 (2:10:04)